strimzi/proposals/073-improve-handling-of-CA-renewals-and-replacements-in-client-based-operands.md

 In the container, `bash` will be used to evaluate the pattern.

 The existing `certificate` field will remain supported.
-But it will not be marked as required anymore and instead the CRDs will require one of the fields `certifciate` or `certificatesMatching` to be specified.
+But it will not be marked as required anymore and instead the CRDs will require one of the fields `certificate` or `pattern` to be specified.

 This would allow users to instruct Strimzi to load all files with a specific extension as trusted certificates.
 For example with a Secret like this: